level23/druid-client/README.md

 This filter allows you to filter on a dimension where the value should match against your filter using a bitwise AND comparison.

-Support for 64 bit integers are supported.
+Support for 64-bit integers are supported.

 Druid has support for bitwise flags since version 0.20.2.
-Before that, we have build our own variant, but then javascript support is required.
+Before that, we have built our own variant, but then javascript support is required.
 To make use of the javascript variant, you should pass `true` as the 4th parameter of this method.